Nuneaton and Bedworth: Governance

 Nuneaton and Bedworth Borough Council provides district-level services.
 County-level services are provided by Warwickshire County Council.
 There are no civil parishes in the borough, which is an unparished area.

 Political control

-At the 2024 election, Labour won a two-seat majority on the council.
-A subsequent change of allegiance in December 2024 left Labour with exactly half the seats on the council, since when it has been under no overall control.
+The council has been under no overall control since December 2024.
+At the 2026 election the council remained under no overall control, but Reform UK overtook Labour to become the largest party, since when Reform have been running the council as a minority administration.

 Political control of the council since the 1974 reforms has been as follows: